neue/Dreams/README.md

     /DreamsPi/

-This version will build on RaspberryPi, you'll need to compile it on there too after following the [setup instructions](https://github.com/openFrameworks-RaspberryPi/openFrameworks/wiki/RaspberryPi) then it should build when moved to the devApps folder
+This version will build on RaspberryPi, you'll need to compile it on the Pi after following the [setup instructions](https://github.com/openFrameworks-RaspberryPi/openFrameworks/wiki/RaspberryPi) then it should build when moved to the devApps folder

 ![Big Dog](http://24.media.tumblr.com/a719e26c72815d546c0694f483dea942/tumblr_mjk2ta2nTu1qa15eoo1_500.gif)